arwin4/weather-app/README.md

 - [ ] Displays forecast for current day and the two following days
 - [ ] Displays some astronomical data for the current day: sun times and total hours of daylight

+## Flaws

+- The astronomical display does not work properly for locations that are experiencing polar days or nights.

 ## Technology used

 Webpack, HTML, JavaScript, CSS.

-Dependencies: date-fns (awesome library for working with dates).
+Dependencies: date-fns (awesome library for working with dates and times).

 ## Things I noticed and learned while developing this project